Sudden Fear - Day Trippers

 ... and Now, a recent photo on a foggy day.
 The bridge, enshrouded by fog about half of the time, requires constant repainting.

 Then ...
-Lester and Myra lean over the bridge's railing perhaps thinking of the two sad souls per month, year in year out, who climb over it on their final journey.
+Lester and Myra lean over the bridge's railing perhaps thinking of the two sad souls per month on average, year in year out, who climb over it on their final journey.
 The real railing however, though still controversially low, isn't quite as bad as this.

 ... and Now, this is the real railing.
 Look at the movie railing above - it's lower, has no rivets at the rail tops and has a different width to spacing ratio.
-The movie footage was filmed in a studio using a background projection of the waters of the bay (OK, the railing was lowered for effect but not bothering to match it accurately was just plain sloppy).
+The movie footage was filmed in a studio using a background projection of the waters of the bay.
 Below, Angel Island and part of Belvedere and Tiburon are in the distance and Horseshoe Bay's Presidio Yacht Club marina is closer in on the left.